Blackpool Tower

 Blackpool Tower is a tourist attraction in Blackpool, Lancashire, England, which was opened to the public on 14 May 1894.
-When it opened, Blackpool Tower was the tallest man made structure in the British Empire.
-Inspired by the Eiffel Tower in Paris, it is 518 ft tall and is the 125th-tallest freestanding tower in the world.
+When it opened, Blackpool Tower was the tallest man-made structure in the British Empire.
+Inspired by the Eiffel Tower in Paris, France, it is 518 ft tall and is the 125th-tallest freestanding tower in the world.
 Blackpool Tower is also the common name for the Tower Buildings, an entertainment complex in a red-brick three-storey block that comprises the tower, Tower Circus, the Tower Ballroom, and roof gardens, which was designated a Grade I listed building in 1973.